Textarea

 <Textarea aria-invalid defaultValue="Draft summary missing approval." />

-<Textarea disabled defaultValue="Publishing window closed." />
+<Textarea disabled defaultValue="Publishing window closed." />In Context

 Compose the field with Label, helper copy, and a containing card when the writing task needs more explicit structure.